Protesters Defy Police Ban to March in Hong Kong

 A short time later, protesters erected barricades in Causeway Bay, one of Hong Kong’s busiest shopping quarters, and occupied major roads in the business and administrative districts, as retailers brought their shutters down and a government helicopter hovered overhead.

-The latest disturbances will reinforce perceptions that Lam’s administration is losing its ability to direct the situation, after three months of unrest that has seen the legislature ransacked once already, the airport shutdown for two days by protesters, and emblems of the Chinese state defaced.
-Lam herself has kept an extremely low profile during the crisis and her halfhearted offers of dialogue have been scorned by the democracy movement.
+The latest disturbances will reinforce perceptions that Lam’s administration is losing its ability to direct the situation, after three months of unrest that has seen the legislature ransacked once already, the airport shut down for two days by protesters, and emblems of the Chinese state defaced.
+Lam herself has kept an extremely low profile during the crisis and her half-hearted offers of dialogue have been scorned by the democracy movement.

 The arrest among others yesterday of prominent campaigner Joshua Wong and his party colleague Agnes Chow, both 22, has meanwhile hardened battle lines in the former British colony, whose 7.2 million people are culturally and linguistically distinct from mainland Chinese after 156 years of U.K. rule.

-After being bailed on charges of inciting and organizing unauthorized assembly, Wong told local media “We still continue our fight.
+After being bailed on charges of inciting and organizing unauthorized assembly, Wong told local media, “We still continue our fight.
 We shall not surrender.”

 Hong Kong’s unrest began as opposition to an unpopular extradition bill, but has since boiled over into a rebellion against the unrepresentative local government, with many protesters calling for self-determination or even independence.